 June fishing in Alaska is a very diverse and exciting time.
 Anglers can catch king salmon, rainbow trout, arctic char, dolly varden, arctic grayling, lake trout, and northern pike.
 There are both boats and walk & wade options and guests have options to fish with terminal tackle (gear) or fly fish.

-- Watching coastal brown bears grab salmon on the waterfall at Brooks River
+See the iconic image of brown bears grabbing salmon on the waterfall at Brooks River

 Two anglers per guide.
-We will rotate boat partners and guides each day.
-Assignments will be shared each evening.
+We rotate boat partners and guides daily.
+Each evening guests discuss our upcoming adventure with their guide.

 Bring home Salmon

 The trip includes all fish processing, fileted, frozen, and vacuum sealed, placed in an airline-approved fish box.
 Most hotels in Anchorage have a freezer where you can keep your fish frozen if you are staying for a few extra days.

 Your Alaska adventure starts when flying from Anchorage to King Salmon.
 Once in King Salmon, one of our trusted staff will drive you to the beautiful Lodge at 58 North.